sounisi5011/npm-packages/packages/encrypted-archive/README.md

         memory: 12,
         parallelism: 1,
     },
-    // If the data to be encrypted is text, you can also compress the data
+    // If the data to be encrypted is text, you can also compress the data.
     // Binary data (e.g. images, videos, etc.) can also be compressed,
     // but the effect of compression is often small and is not recommended.
     compress: 'gzip',